<?xml version="1.0" encoding="windows-1252"?>

 <dc:creator>Prot</dc:creator>

-<guid isPermaLink="true">https://www.braintalkforums.org/forum/neurological-disorders-and-injury/multiple-sclerosis/273954-researchers-identify-biomarker-of-cognitive-fatigue-in-ms-long-covid</guid>
+<guid isPermaLink="true">https://www.braintalkforums.org/forum/neurological-disorders-and-injury/multiple-sclerosis/274154-these-fat-filled-brain-cells-may-be-making-multiple-sclerosis-worse</guid>

 </item>